 - Improve productivity and efficiency across the entire organization

-The QMS system needs to share information with all the other systems in the enterprise.
+The EQMS needs to share information with all the other systems in the enterprise.
 By doing so, it provides a single holistic solution for all quality management processes.

 The figure below shows multiple apps that integrate with a QMS.
 Enterprise systems appear around the outside, with QMS as the hub.
 The hub provides a consolidated and standardized approach for your continuous improvement tools.